Skip to main content

 Ohira

 Includes relief printing, advanced lithography techniques, including color lithography, color etching, monotypes, and further development of black and white imagery.
 Printmaking professors and course content vary from semester to semester.
-Prerequisite: ARTS 2670 and ARTS 2672.
+Prerequisites: ARTS 2670 and ARTS 2672.

 Expand content

-ARTS 3710 - Intermediate Painting I
+ARTS 3712 Intermediate Painting II

 Rock